UltharPeliki7/IndianRiverHackerspace/Readme.md

 # Indian River Hackerspace

 ## What this place is
-A garage-scale research makerspace where you can learn to build real things and run real projects.
+A garage-scale research Hackerspace where you can learn to build real things and run real projects.
 Founded 2/19/2026.

 ## The tools
 **Machine tools (certification required; occupancy limits)**